- Pictures of Digestive Disease Myths - Slideshow

 Gravity, swallowing, and saliva are important protective mechanisms for the esophagus, but they are effective only when individuals are in the upright position.
-At night during sleep, gravity is not in effect, swallowing stops, and the secretion of saliva is reduced.
+At night during sleep, gravity has no in effect, swallowing stops, and the secretion of saliva is reduced.
 Therefore, reflux that occurs at night is more likely to result in acid remaining in the esophagus longer and causing greater damage to the esophagus.

 Certain conditions make a person susceptible to GERD.
 For example, GERD can be a serious problem during pregnancy.
 The elevated hormone levels of pregnancy probably cause reflux by lowering the pressure in the lower esophageal sphincter (see below).
 At the same time, the growing fetus increases the pressure in the abdomen.
 Both of these effects would be expected to increase reflux.
 Also, patients with diseases that weaken the esophageal muscles (see below), such as scleroderma or mixed connective tissue diseases, are more prone to develop GERD.